briandrum/codes.forchagrin.com/ordinances/1111-appeals-and-variances.md

-5. _(e)_ The notice to be provided by at least three (3) members of Council to have such Board of Zoning Appeals’ decision reviewed by Council shall provide the name of the applicant, the address of the property that is the subject of the exception or variance, and which action(s) of the Board of Zoning Appeals will be reviewed by Council.
+5. _(e)_ The notice to be provided by at least three (3) members of Council to have such Board of Zoning Appeals’ decision reviewed by Council shall provide the name of the applicant, the address of the property that is the subject of the exception, variance, interpretation or review of orders of administrative officials, and which action(s) of the Board of Zoning Appeals will be reviewed by Council, but the failure to include all such information shall not impair Council’s review of the decision.

-6. _(f)_ Clerk of Council shall give notice of the hearing of the request for review by the three (3) or more Council members to the applicant, the law director and the secretary of the Board of Zoning Appeals.
 (Ord.
-2019-39.
-Passed 8-13-19.)
+2022-10.
+Passed 4-11-22.)

+6. _(f)_ The Clerk of Council shall give notice of the hearing of the request for review by the three (3) or more Council members to the applicant, the law director, and the secretary of the Board of Zoning Appeals.

 ## 1111.07   Reasons for granting variances

-1. _(a)_ The Board of Zoning Appeals, and in the case of a review of the Board of Zoning Appeals’ decision by Council, may, in specific cases, vary, modify or waive the application of certain provisions of this Planning and Zoning Code, after making findings of fact setting forth the reasons therefor, in order that the public health, safety, convenience, comfort and general welfare may be safeguarded and substantial justice done.
+1. _(a)_ The Board of Zoning Appeals, and in the case of a review of the decision of the Board of Zoning Appeals’ decision by Council, may, in specific cases, vary, modify or waive the application of certain provisions of this Planning and Zoning Code, after making findings of fact setting forth the reasons therefor, with such conditions the Board of Zoning Appeals or Council believes are necessary to impose in granting a variance in order that the public health, safety, convenience, comfort and general welfare may be safeguarded and substantial justice done.
+(Ord.
+2022-10.
+Passed 4-11-22.)

 2. _(b)_ Variances shall not be granted for uses not permitted in the zoning district applicable to the property, unless a literal application of this